Corynocarpus cribbianus: Taxonomy

 Corynocarpus cribbianus was first described by the Australian botanist Frederick Manson Bailey in 1897 in the Queensland Agricultural Journal.
 It was placed by him in the Cyanocarpus genus, and described as Cyanocarpus cribbiana.
 Bailey later placed it in the Helicia genus in his comprehensive 1899 revision of Queensland's plant species.
 In 1933, Australian botanist Cyril Tenison White placed the species in the genus Corynocarpus and described it as Corynocarpus australasicus.
 In 1957, Australian botanist Lindsay Stuart Smith described it as Corynocarpus cribbianus in the sixty-seventh volume of the Proceedings of the Royal Society of Queensland.

 Corynocarpus species are found across the Pacific Islands and Australia, including: C. dissimilis in New Caledonia, C. laevigatus in New Zealand, C. rupestris in the Australian states of New South Wales and Queensland, and C. similis in the Solomon Islands and Vanuatu.
 In a 2000 study, rbcL sequencing reaveled that the species is most closely related to C. rupestris.

 Etymology

 The etymology (word origin) of the genus name Corynocarpus derives from the Greek koryne, meaning 'club', and carpus, meaning 'fruit', translating to English as 'club fruit'.
 The specific epithet (second part of the scientific name), cribbianus, is named in honour of J. G. Cribb, an Australian pomologist, whom Bailey intended to introduce the fruits of new species to.
 The specific epiphet is a Latinisation of his surname.
 The species is commonly known as cribwood.
+(Note: The double-B spelling 'cribbwood' appears to be also used as a vernacular name.)